 If you’re looking for jobs ESL games and activities, along with lesson plans, worksheets, vocabulary lists and more for occupations or careers, then you’re certainly in the right place.
-Keep on reading for all the details you need to know.
+Keep on reading for all the details you need to know about ESL occupation activities.

 ESL Jobs Activities

-Let’s get into the best ESL job activities and games to try out in your classes today.
+Let’s get into the best ESL job, occupation and work activities and games to try out in your classes today.
 It’s jobs lessons made easy!